AdobeDocs/commerce-admin.en/help/b2b/install.md

 ## Message consumers

-The [!DNL B2B for Adobe Commerce] extension uses MySQL for message queue management.
+The B2B for Adobe Commerce extension uses MySQL for message queue management.
 The following table lists the message consumers that support B2B capabilities.
 After you install the extension, start the message consumers for the B2B capabilities required for your Commerce storefront.

 | Consumer                                 | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|